-VMware Horizon Cloud Pod Architecture enables end-users to access their virtual desktops from anywhere in the world using the nearest datacenter to ensure a high quality user experience.
-Not only do end-users benefit from this architecture, Desktop and IT administrators also benefit from this architecture.
+Horizon Cloud Pod Architecture enables end users to access their virtual desktops from anywhere in the world using the nearest data center to ensure a high-quality user experience.
+Both end users and IT admins benefit from this architecture.

 - Centrally and securely manage virtual desktops spread out across multiple locations

-- Balance load across multiple datacenters separated by distance
+- Balance load across multiple data centers separated by distance

 - Provide disaster recovery (DR) for virtual desktops

-- Enable end-user needs such as roaming desktops and a home desktop irrespective of end-user location and desktop-location
+- Enable end-user needs such as roaming desktops and a home desktop, irrespective of end-user location and desktop location

-- Incrementally scale their existing View desktop deployments
+- Incrementally scale existing View desktop deployments

-Each cloud pod in Figure 1 is located in a different datacenter and consists of various end user computing assets (primarily virtual desktops) along with the associated infrastructure.
-This architecture enables end-users to consume a desktop from any of the three cloud pods regardless of where they connect from and allows Desktop and IT administrators to manage the entire environment through a single global user entitlement layer.
+Each cloud pod is located in a different data center and consists of various EUC assets (primarily virtual desktops) along with the associated infrastructure.
+This architecture enables end users to consume a desktop from any of the three cloud pods—regardless of where they connect from—and allows desktop and IT administrators to manage the entire environment through a single global user entitlement layer.

 In the interest of time, that’s all I’m going to write on this topic today.
-For a more detailed look at how cloud pods work, read my follow-up post by clicking here.
+For a more detailed look at how cloud pods work, read my follow-up on Cloud Pod Architecture details.